AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

-If only a potion of object's data is being used, *lazy fetching* is more time efficient.
+If only a potion of object's data is being used, *lazy fetching* becomes more time efficient.

 ``` cpp
 class LargeObject {